sigreen-nokia/gazoo/README.md

 ## How does it sound:

 * On a Mac I use the "say" command (you will see it used below), this sound really great and is based on siri
 * On Ubuntu I use "espeak" command (you will see it used below), this sounds like a 90s arcade game.
-If you find a better text to speeach you can use it instead below
+If you find a better text to speech you can use it instead below
 * On windows 10 I use the "System.Speech.Synthesis.SpeechSynthesizer" command (you will see it used below), this sounds pretty decent, not as nice as Apple siri though

 ## Topology